whwkong/BNR4e_24_Homepwner_StateRestoration/README.md

 - this app builds on the functionality of the Homepwner app from chapter 23.

 Chapter 24 covers the following :
-- State Restoration Life Cycle
 - Restoration Identifiers and Classes
+- Restoring View Controllers
+- Saving View States

 -----------------------------------
 Tagging Conventions: